Reasons to Avoid Holiday Dieting

 For this reason, exposure to food will be proliferate.
-As an individual considering a dieting program, the temptations of food, in a social setting, are quite often so great that any dieting or weight control program is most likely going to fail.
+As an individual considering a dieting program with metabolism boosters, the temptations of food, in a social setting, are quite often so great that any dieting or weight control program is most likely going to fail.

 For everyone, turning down offers for holiday dinner and home baked treats is difficult during this time of year.
 For this reason, from a social aspect, dieting is not recommended during the holiday season.

 Here’s a little trick I use when I can’t say no to carbs.